Facets of a mixed-integer bilinear covering set with bounds on variables: On The Mixed-Integer Bilinear Covering Set

-Theorem~\ref{ThMain} states that a facet defining inequality of $conv(S)$ is constructed by adding $n$ terms from the above matrix (\ref{M}) taking exactly one term from each column and constraining their sum to be greater than or equal to one.
+Theorem~\ref{ThMain} states that a facet defining inequality of $conv(S)$ is constructed by adding $n$ terms from (\ref{M}) taking exactly one term from each column and constraining their sum to be greater than or equal to one.
 All the facet defining inequalities are constructed this way.
-It is also clear that $conv(S)$ also has countably infinite number of facet defining inequalities, and the recession cone $0^+(conv(S))$ is the entire non-negative orthant $\mathbb{R}^n_+ \times \mathbb{R}^n_+$, since $a_k, b_k \geq 0, \forall k \in \mathbb{N}$.
+It is also clear that $conv(S)$ also has countably infinite number of facet defining inequalities.
+Since $a_k, b_k \geq 0, \forall k \in \mathbb{N}$, the recession cone $0^+(conv(S))$ of $conv(S)$ is the entire non-negative orthant $\mathbb{R}^n_+ \times \mathbb{R}^n_+$.